johscheuer/inovex_classes/hdm_workshop_2018/Readme.md

 IP:             172.17.0.6
 Controlled By:  ReplicaSet/my-nginx-66699476fc # this matches the name from above ....
-# Okay now we have 3 nginx containers runnning now what?
+# Okay now we have 3 nginx containers running now what?
 # Let's expose the containers to the outside of the cluster
 # This command exposes the deployment my-nginx on a so-called NodePort
-# The NodePort will be opend on all nodes and load balances traffic to the service
+# The NodePort will be opened on all nodes and load balances traffic to the service
 $ kubectl expose deployment my-nginx -l 'inovex=class' --port=80 --record --type=NodePort
 # Let's get the NodePort of the service
 $ kubectl get service my-nginx